BuildTeamDev/tokenbb-web-client/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: "[Feature] Type here..."
+title: ''
-labels: enhancement
+labels: enhancement, help wanted
-assignees: reggaemuffin
+assignees: ''

 ---